• Home

 I want to model this because it will benefit my children too.

 I want them to love themselves and to know who they are at their core so that they are unshakable.
-I don’t want their self-worth to be dependent upon their peers’ opinions, their academic or athletic abilities, the number of social media followers they have (when they are finally allowed to get on social media), or on anything at all.
+I don’t want their self-worth to be dependent upon their peers’ opinions, their academic or athletic abilities, the number of social media followers they have (when they are finally allowed to get on social media), or anything at all.

 Instead, I want them to understand what actually matters and I also want them to grow up knowing they can lean on loved ones for support.